Panel A: Smart Networks: What is Next?

 Room: Scene B

-Moderator: Arturo Azcorra (Universidad Carlos III de Madrid, Spain)
+Moderator: Arturo Azcorra (IMDEA and Universidad Carlos III de Madrid, Spain)

 Riku Jäntti (Aalto University, Finland)